gardener/diki/docs/rulesets/security-hardened-shoot-cluster/ruleset.md

 ```
 ---

-### 1001 - Shoot clusters should use a supported version of Kubernetes. <a id="1001"></a>
+### 1001 - Shoot clusters must use a supported version of Kubernetes. <a id="1001"></a>

 #### Description
-Shoot clusters should use a supported version of Kubernetes.
+Shoot clusters must use a supported version of Kubernetes.
 This rule can be configured to accept specific version classifications.

 #### Fix
 Configure `supported` Kuberenetes version in the `spec.kubernetes.version` field.